 - Represented major pharmaceutical company in MDL class action litigation involving products liability claims.

-Anna is Secretary and Treasurer of the Executive Committee of the Antitrust & Unfair Business Practices Sections of the Los Angeles County Bar Association.
+Anna is Vice Chair of the Executive Committee of the Antitrust & Unfair Business Practices Sections of the Los Angeles County Bar Association.
 She is fluent in German.

 Admitted to Practice,